 That led the Federal Aviation Administration to ground the new jet model, which quickly led to a worldwide halt of all 787 flights.

 The 48-page NTSB report, accompanied by almost 500 pages of supporting technical documents, included more details about the Boston incident but did not identify its elusive root cause.

 In her statement, Hersman said the update is the latest effort to keep the public informed, calling it “a window into the significant investigative work that has been accomplished so far.”

 The report included a long investigation to-do list, ranging from reviewing Boeing’s and its battery system suppliers’ stress tests to evaluating the toxicity of combustion byproducts that accompany lithium-ion battery fires.”
 The only injury in the Boston incident was to a firefighter.

 A Boeing statement prepared in response to the report called the update “a postive step.”

 “The Boeing team has worked tirelessly in support of the NTSB to help develop an understanding of the event and will continue to do so,” the statement read.

 The Chicago-based airframer has submitted to the FAA what its commercial airplanes chief executive has called a comprehensive and permanent fix.
 The proposal reportedly includes more separation between the battery cells, a stronger containment box around the entire battery unit and better venting should overheating happen again.

 The FAA is expected to approve the corrective package soon, according to Reuters, but it could still be several weeks or even months before airlines resume commercial service.

-In a recent interview with The Wall Street Journal, outgoing U.S. Secretary of Transportation Ray LaHood, who oversees the FAA and the NTSB, reiterated his position that the 787 won’t fly again until he is convinced it’s safe.
+In a recent interview with The Wall Street Journal, outgoing U.S. Secretary of Transportation Ray LaHood, who oversees both the FAA and NTSB, reiterated his position that the 787 won’t fly again until he’s convinced it’s safe.